aws-solutions/application-monitoring-with-amazon-cloudwatch/README.md

 - _dashboardHandler_ lambda function reads the SSM parameter and updates the CloudWatch dashboard widgets

 <img src="./architecture.png" width="700" height="350">

-## Installing pre-packaged solution template

-- If you want to deploy the framework and related resources: [cloudwatch-monitoring-framework.template](https://solutions-reference.s3.amazonaws.com/application-monitoring-with-amazon-cloudwatch/latest/amazon-cloudwatch-monitoring-framework.template)
-- If you want to deploy the template for specific workload: [workload.template](https://solutions-reference.s3.amazonaws.com/application-monitoring-with-amazon-cloudwatch/latest/workload.template)
-- If you want to deploy the Apache demo instance: [apache-demo.template](https://solutions-reference.s3.amazonaws.com/application-monitoring-with-amazon-cloudwatch/latest/apache-demo.template)
-- If you want to deploy the Puma demo instance: [puma-demo.template](https://solutions-reference.s3.amazonaws.com/application-monitoring-with-amazon-cloudwatch/latest/puma-demo.template)
-- If you want to deploy the Nginx demo instance: [nginx-demo.template](https://solutions-reference.s3.amazonaws.com/application-monitoring-with-amazon-cloudwatch/latest/nginx-demo.template)

-#### Parameters for framework template

-Parameters control individual workload related resource provisioning

-- **_Workload_ Tag Schema:** Tag schema to identify workload instances
-- **_Workload_ Demo Instance:** Do you want to deploy workload-demo instance?

-#### Parameters for workload template

-- **Workload Name:** Name of the workload.
-Currently supported are _Apache_, _Nginx_ and _Puma_.
-- **Tag Schema:** EC2 tag schema to identify workload instances.
-- **CW Dashboard Name:** Name for the CloudWatch dashboard created by the solution.
-- **Access Log Group:** CloudWatch Log Group where instances push their access logs
-- **SSM Parameter Name:** SSM parameter used for maintaining workload instance list

 ## Customization